Skip to main content

 Step 3: Add Water

-Pour approximately 2 ounces (60ml) of water heated to 175°F (80°C) over the matcha powder.
+We pour approximately 2 ounces (60ml) of water heated to 175°F (80°C) over the matcha powder.
 Water that's too hot will make the tea bitter; too cold won't properly dissolve the powder.

 Temperature guide: